joaomateuus/joaomateuus/README.md

 <h1 >Hii welcome to my profile!!</h1>

   <p  align="justify">My name is João Mateus, I´m a Information Systems student fascinated with technology, innovation a CyberSecurity enthusiastic and frontend developer.
   I´m always learning and trying to build new things.
-My main technologies are Vue, React(HTML5/CSS3/JS) and angular that I´ve already worked with.
+My main technologies are vue and react(HTML5/CSS3/JS) and angular that I´ve already worked with.
 I also have some knowledge in Python and Kotlin that is something I´ve Been studying in my free time.</p>

 <div float="left">